whistlechips/PlayControl/README.md

 Limit(s) are indicated, if any.
 If things get really messed up, on the Properties panel, click “Clear”, then”Apply”.
 All defaults will be restored.
 ![image](https://github.com/user-attachments/assets/06148e5d-6fdc-4524-91d6-6eefe1712195)

-NB: There is a requirement in the SMP FillRoundRect() function that the 'arc' width and height parameters be no more than double the seek bar or volume bar width and height.
-Although the formula that calculates their values attempts to account for this, occasionally when loading an error "Arc argument has invalid value" will cause the panel to crash.
-Just right-click and Reload if that happens.
+FillRoundRect() problem with the 'arc' width and height parameters has been solved.